eavam/scankeeper-promo/src/markdown/privacy-policy.md

 - **Advertising IDs**: Where applicable, we may access your device's advertising identifier (IDFA on iOS or GAID on Android) to support advertising and measurement.
 You can reset or limit this identifier in your device settings.

+### 2.5 Website and Cookies

+- **Website Use**: Our marketing website is static and we do not intentionally set cookies or run analytics scripts.
+However, hosting providers and CDNs may collect standard server logs (e.g., IP address, user agent) for security and operational purposes in accordance with their own policies.

 <h2 id="how-we-use-your-information">3.
 How We Use Your Information</h2>

 We use the collected information for various purposes: